apache/ozone/hadoop-hdds/docs/content/design/leader-execution/leader-execution.md

 3. Granular locking for old flow, this ensures `no cache` for new flow do not have impact
 4. OmStateMachine integration for new flow, so that both old and new flow can work together
 5. Request segregation for new flow which is incrementally added.

+With above, Enable for old and new flow execution will be done with Feature flag, to switch between them seamlessly.
+And old flow can be removed with achieving quality and compatibility for new flow execution.

 ## Impacted areas
 1. With Leader side execution, metrics and its capturing information can change.